Key Takeaways

 - Inspect for visible cracks or breaks in the casing.

-- Search for overheating evidence or electrical burn marks.
+- Search for evidence of overheating or electrical burn marks.

 - Check for loose or rattling internal components.